nbarrientos/cern-ldap.el/README.md

 ## With implicit input

-The following commands fish the required input from the current buffer, either from the active region or from the word at point.
+The following commands fish the required input from the current buffer, either from the active region or from the word/line at point.
 The word is collected with `superword-mode` enabled so for instance groups with dashes are picked up.

 -   `cern-ldap-user-by-login-dwim`
+-   `cern-ldap-user-by-location-dwim`
 -   `cern-ldap-user-by-full-name-dwim`
 -   `cern-ldap-group-dwim`